Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/ios-base-class.md

 ### <a name="remarks"></a>Poznámky

-    The static member function stores a **stdio** sync flag, which is initially **true**.
+    The static member function stores a `stdio` sync flag, which is initially **true**.
 When **true**, this flag ensures that operations on the same file are properly synchronized between the [iostreams](../standard-library/iostreams-conventions.md) functions and those defined in the C++ Standard Library.
 Otherwise, synchronization may or may not be guaranteed, but performance may be improved.
-The function stores `_Sync` in the **stdio** sync flag and returns its previous stored value.
+The function stores *_Sync* in the `stdio` sync flag and returns its previous stored value.
 You can call it reliably only before performing any operations on the standard streams.

 ## <a name="unsetf"></a> ios_base::unsetf

-Způsobí, že zadaný příznaky tak, aby být vypnutý.
+Způsobí, že zadané příznaky bude vypnuto.

 ```cpp
 void unsetf(